THE EVENT PLANNER

 Think of your maid or matron of honor as your second in command.
 It’s their responsibility to assist you with any major wedding planning decisions that your partner is not directly involved in, such as wedding dress selection.
 They’ll also likely be in charge of the bridal shower, bachelorette party, and most bridal party communication.
 The best maid or matron of honor is highly organized, great at communication, and genuinely interested in helping your wedding come together as perfectly as possible.

-Create a communication system (Facebook Group, email chain, Slack chat, etc.) between you and the rest of the bridesmaids.
+• Create a communication system between you and the rest of the bridesmaids.

-Provide personal assistance for a variety of wedding related-tasks such as holding your bridal bouquet and running last-minute errands.
+• Provide personal assistance for a variety of wedding day tasks such as holding your bridal bouquet and running last-minute errands.

-Troubleshoot any minor issue that comes up for you on the day of the wedding and work with the planner or day-of coordinator if necessary.
+• Troubleshoot any minor issue that come up for you on the day of the wedding and work with your planner or coordinator if necessary.

 How to choose a maid of honor